pomme-clic/s-money-documentation/docs/docs/kyc/conformity.md

 ### Process introduction
 To support governments to fight against tax evasion, financial institutions must implement solutions to collect a valid and credible self-certification in which their customers declare their tax information.

-Xpollens is following the FATCA () and CRS () regulations and Xpollens does collect  the tax information self-certification at the onboarding but also periodically or following an event, for update.
+Xpollens is following the FATCA (Foreign Account Tax Compliance Act) and CRS (Common Reporting Standard) regulations and Xpollens does collect  the tax information self-certification at the onboarding but also periodically or following an event, for update.

 ### Physical Person detailled process
 At the onboarding, the tax informations and US relation are asked and are mandatories.